 Accreditation is a way of ensuring a program meets rigorous educational standards.
 This also assures students that a nutrition program, accredited by the National Association of Nutrition Professionals (NANP), “provides sufficient education to qualify them as a professional member of the NANP and to sit for the Board Exam in Holistic Nutrition.”

-Currently, the Functional Nutrition program at PCC Institute for Health Professionals is awaiting accreditation review from the NANP.
+The Functional Nutrition program at PCC Institute for Health Professionals is accredited from the NANP.

 Who are the instructors?